ZEPL/zepl-documentation/docs/guide/sharing_notebooks.md

 And write a space name with short description.

-**External Repository** is an option for the one who wants to load notebooks from external storages such as AWS S3, Github and Apache Zeppelin.
-See following links for the detailed information.
+**External Repositories** are spaces where the contents of the space are synchronized from external storages or repositories.
+These notebooks are read-only and cannot be executed.
+ZEPL supports synchronization from AWS S3, Github and Apache Zeppelin.
+For more information, please use the following link.

   * [How to connect to Apache Zeppelin](../zeppelin_integration)
   * [How to connect to Github](../github_integration)